digitalrightswatch/digitalrightswatch.org.au/content/blog/palantir-and-you.md

 Australians need to know how our government engages with Palantir.
 The Albanese government must take steps to prioritise our human rights, privacy, and digital sovereignty over Palantir’s dystopian surveillance profiteering.

-We have asked Katy Gallagher, the Minister for Finance, and MP Andrew Charlton for clarification of Australia’s role in Palantir’s expansion but they have not yet deigned to reply.
+We asked Katy Gallagher, the Minister for Finance, and MP Andrew Charlton for clarification of Australia’s role in Palantir’s expansion and received the response attached from Katy Gallagher's office.